facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Lest I throw too much cold water on the notion of buying stocks from their IPO, buying stock in a company you like and whose products you use can be a great way to participate in the potential of the next big thing.
 Just make sure that you are realistic about the odds and that you are cognizant of the risks involved.

-Author: David Rath, CFA
+Author: David Rath, CMT, CFA

 Questions or comments?
 Send us a note!